benizakurayana/stanford-karel-python/README.md

 2. Stone mason
 3. Checkerboard
 4. Midpoint
   - I came up with 5 solutions for this problem.
 Finished coding one of them.
-I'll comitt the others when finished.
+I'll commit the others when finished.
   - I heard that there're at least 10 solutions for this problem.
 Maybe I'll come up with my sixth solution in the future... 😄